 |Scarlet Darter Crocothemis erythraea||Yellow-winged Darter Sympetrum flaveolum|

 Typical resident migrant species to Britain include:

 |Migrant Hawker Aeshna mixta||Ruddy Darter Sympetrum sanguineum|

-A number of other species have turned up on a few occasions, and it is likely that further species will be added to the list in the coming years (c.f. the addition of an American species, Common Green Darner Anax junius, in the autumn of 1998.)
+A number of other species have turned up on a few occasions, and it is likely that further species will be added to the list in the coming years, such as the addition of an American species, Common Green Darner Anax junius, to the full list of non-resident migrant species in the autumn of 1998.

 Observers are encouraged to submit records of migrants they have seen to the Migrant Dragonfly Project.
 Information is urgently wanted not only on the rarer species, but also on immigration of the common species which also occur as residents in Britain.
 Such immigration can often be detected by sightings of either obvious directional movements, unusual numbers of individuals, or by the presence of dragonflies in atypical habitats.